Gnarll/Android-basics/readMe.md

 Project features

-- overrided in other branches
+- Navigation3
+- Koin DI library in a couple with navigation